arkoc/EntityFramework.Guardian/docs/intro/big_picture.rst

 We introduce EntityFramework.Guardian.
 This solution allows you to implement database security in easy and **right** way.
 Guardian introduces set of interfaces for implementing entitites that are presenting permissions that are linked to entity type, row and columns.

+Guardian set two guards for Modifing and Retrieving operations:

+* Retrieve guard is set in ObjectContext.ObjectMaterialized event.
+* Modify guard is set in ObjectContext.SavingChanges event.

 General part of guardian is `GuardianKernel`.
 This object holds following components:

 * :ref:`Guards <refGuards>` - ModifyGuard and RetrieveGuard, these guards invoke defined policies